michelleamazinglin/miumiu-tale/README.md

 ## BACKGROUND ###

 MiuMiu Tale take place in a fantasy world where MiuMiu lives.
+Users can move around the map using arrow key, and use space key to pick up items on the map.

 ## FUNCTIONALITY AND MVP ###